puppetpies/icersplicer/README.md

 It also features fun keyword highlighting randomization and static keyword colours!

-Checkout the keywords.ice in examples and copy it in your home foler under the .icersplicer directory
+Checkout the keywords.ice in examples and copy it in your home folder under the .icersplicer directory

 ![Icesplicer](https://raw.githubusercontent.com/puppetpies/icersplicer/master/icersplicer.jpg)